exrod/grave/README.md

 # Contributing
 We welcome contributions!

+# Credits
+This code was developed by developers of Cemetery Studios, Some mentions
+@samarth3301 @drexyop @ ofc me

 # License
 This project is licensed under the Apache License.
 See the LICENSE file for details.